Cubified/ntwm/README.md

 ### Prerequisites:

     libX11, libxcb
     gcc, make, pkg-config

-gcc is not necessarily required (can be replaced by tcc), but clang is not supported (due to VLA usage)
+gcc is not necessarily required (tcc or clang can take its place)

 ### To compile: